Haide · free tool

 It's a clean, branded PDF that captures your current progress — checkboxes filled in based on what you've completed.
 Useful for circulating inside a team, attaching to a quarterly review, printing and pinning above a desk, or handing to a contractor as a brief.
 The print view strips out the interactive UI and lays the content out for paper, with each tier starting on a new page.

 AI-search behaviour shifts every few months.
-We re-run the source studies (Indig, RESONEO, Cloudflare, our own server-log analyses) and refresh items where the underlying data has changed.
-The page lists the last update date in the footer.
+We re-run the source studies (Indig, RESONEO, AirOps × Indig 2026 State of AI Search, Cloudflare, our own server-log analyses) and refresh items where the underlying data has changed.
+The page lists the last update date in the changelog at the bottom.
 If something feels stale or you've spotted a new pattern, message Adrian on LinkedIn — that's how most updates start.

 Yes.
 The checklist is written for founders, product owners, marketing leads, and SEO specialists alike.
 Every technical term is introduced before it's used.
 You don't need prior knowledge of BLUF, entity echoing, schema markup, or fan-out queries — the items explain them in plain English.
 The checklist is most useful when you can hand individual items to the right person on your team (writer, developer, ops) without translation.